 "When I left Stanford, my plan was to be a public intellectual," he said.
 "The class that I most wanted to teach was a 'meaning of life' class."

 But Oxford revealed something uncomfortable.
-The academic life — the carefully footnoted papers, the narrow specialization, the glacial pace of impact — felt like a cage.
+The academic life (the carefully footnoted papers, the narrow specialization, the glacial pace of impact) felt like a cage.

 "Philosophical scholarship wasn't interesting to me because it didn't have a broad enough impact."

-There it is.
-Not "wasn't rigorous enough."
-Not "wasn't intellectually stimulating."
 Not enough impact.
 The philosopher who wanted to understand the meaning of life couldn't tolerate a career that might take decades to change a single mind.
 He needed a bigger lever.

 "I knew I'd made a mistake," he later admitted about choosing the academic path.